philipstubbs13/Bamazon/README.md

 	<li>Create a mySQL login system that prompts users for a username and password.</li>
 	<li>Add option to Manager Portal to remove product from store.</li>
 	<li>Add option to Supervisor Portal to remove department from store.</li>
+  <li>Color code the 'View Product Sales by Department' table to display negative sales/profit numbers in red and positive numbers in green.</li>
 </ul>

 ## <a name ="Issues"></a> Issues